 In agile, a user story is the smallest unit of work, and an Epic is essentially a "big" user story or theme of work.
 If “as a customer, I want to be able to create an account” is a user story, the entire account management feature may be an Epic.

 Epics also help teams plan and collaborate on product backlogs; they're big user stories or thematic groupings of work (for example, "Dashboard Redesign" would be an Epic, while "Change CTA colour" would be an Issue within that Epic).
-Using ZenHub, you can map out big chunk of work using Epics, then add related Issues to outline all the tasks related to completing a grouping of work.
-If you are using Roadmaps to track your Epics, you can read more about that here: An Introduction to ZenHub Roadmaps
+Using Zenhub, you can map out a big chunk of work using Epics, then add related Issues to outline all the tasks related to completing a grouping of work.
+To track your Epics, you can use the Roadmaps.
+You can read more about that here: An Introduction to Zenhub Roadmaps

-Epics have flexible scope, so you can add, edit, and remove Issues as needed.
-Once you've set up an Epic, you can track it alongside your other work in ZenHub Boards.
-Or, filter by Epic to track only those Issues.
+Epics have a flexible scope, so you can add, edit, and remove Issues as needed.
+Or, filter by Epics on the Zenhub board to track only those Issues.